Chapter 12:

 “Kaitsuki, come in.”

-Then the white rabbit hopped out, landing softly on the ground, light and precise.
+A shadow stirred inside the hat, and the white rabbit hopped out, landing softly on the ground, light and precise.

 Itsuki’s eyes widened, realization flickering.

-“Wait… like on the ship?
+“Wait, like on the ship?
 Kaitsuki is going to guide us, right?”

-“Exactly,” Rei said, calm as ever.
+“Exactly,” Rei replied confident as ever

-“But… the glasses… I still don’t get it,” Itsuki admitted, brow furrowed.
+“But the glasses, I still don’t get it,” Itsuki admitted, brow furrowed.

 Rei tilted his head slightly, a faint smile tugging at his lips.

-“Kaitsuki sends me the map,” he explained.
-“Blue dots are us, red dots are the real yōkai.
-Everything else… nothing.”
+“Kaitsuki sends me the map, Blue dots are us, red dots are the real yōkai.
+Everything else, nothing.”

 Akira’s eyes widened, a mix of awe and relief flashing across his face.

-“So… we won’t be blind anymore,” he whispered.
+“So, we won’t be blind anymore,” he whispered.
+“That … that’s brilliant.”

 Itsuki let out a quiet chuckle, shaking his head.

-“I can’t believe this guy… always one step ahead.”
+“I can’t believe this guy, always one step ahead.”

 Rei smirked, letting a few seconds tick by as the map flickered to life across the lenses of his glasses.
+When the display stabilized, he straightened, eyes gleaming.

-Heat, motion, the faintest traces of presence , he scanned everything.
+Kaitsuki darted a quick glance around the fog.
+His sensors flickered, heat, motion, the faintest traces of presence , he scanned everything.

 Rei led the way, whispering commands.